 8. Can I exceed the 1-2 page limit for my Statement of Interest?
 Yes, but it’s not recommended.
 An important skill is to learn to be concise.
 You can write 50 pages if you want, but professors may stop reading after the second page (I will).
 Two pages is plenty of space to summarize what you have done and your interests, and space limitations like this are frequently encountered in academia.
 Years ago some colleagues emailed me that we had to cut our abstract down to just 50 words.
 There was a lot we wanted to say but couldn’t; I spent over an hour and was able to get the key points across in the allowed space.
 You have it easier — you can play a bit with margins and font size if you like (though if you make it too small we won’t be able to read it!).

-I hope you found this page useful.
-If you still have any questions, please email me at sjm1 AT williams.edu.
+We hope you found this page useful.
+If you still have any questions, please email us at [email protected].
 We look forward to reading your application.